 CMOS was introduced much later than CCD.
 CMOS was also considered an inferior technology compared to CCD sensors but has greatly improved and now offers more advantages than CMOS sensors.

 CMYK Color (Cyan, Magenta, Yellow, Black)

-CMYK is the acronym for Cyan, Magenta, Yellow and Key (Black) the color space for commercial offset printing as well as for laser, inkjet and other printers.
+CMYK is the acronym for Cyan, Magenta, Yellow, and Key (Black) the color space for commercial offset printing as well as for laser, inkjet, and other printers.

 They are the four colors used in color printing, usually applied in the order stated in the acronym.

-Color calibration is the method of establishing that the calibration source -digital camera or scanner, monitor and output (printer) are adjusted or compatible to use the same or similar calibration target or color standard such as the Adobe RGB, sRGB, etc. The calibration is done to ensure the same range of colors between the image viewed on the monitor and the image to be printed.
+Color calibration is the method of establishing that the calibration source -digital camera or scanner, monitor and output (printer) are adjusted or compatible to use the same or similar calibration target or color standard such as Adobe RGB, sRGB, etc. The calibration is done to ensure the same range of colors between the image viewed on the monitor and the image to be printed.

 Color correction is the adjustment of colors to achieve the desired image.
-It can include but not limited to the following:
+It can include but is not limited to the following:

 - fixing the white balance to arrive at the desired color,

 - correcting the color to make a pasty skin tone look warmer or